 Latvia's President, who is head-of-state and commander-inchief of Latvia's National Armed Forces, is elected by the Parliament and may serve up to 2 consecutive 4-year terms.
-Although presidential powers are largely ceremonial, the the PM forms and leads a Cabinet of Ministers.
-Together, they implement foreign and domestic policies and submit draft legislation to the Parliament.
-Latvia's current PM, Evika Silina, took office in 2023 leading a center-right coalition of three conservative and liberal parties (see p.
-17 of History and Myth).
+Although presidential powers are largely ceremonial, the

 President has the authority to initiate legislation and also serves as Latvia's spokesperson abroad.
-Latvia's current President, Edgars Rinkevics took office in 2023 and is currently serving his 1st term.
+Latvia's current President, Edgars Rinkevics took office in 2023 and is currently serving his first term.

 By contrast, executive power is vested in the Prime Minister (PM, known as the Minister President in Latvian), who is head-of-government.
 The PM is nominated by the President and approved by the Parliament.
-Once confirmed,
+Once confirmed, the